joekgilberto/date-and-thyme/README.md

 # date-and-thyme
-A full-stack web application that keeps track of when food in your fridge is best by.
-Utilizes a React frontend with Material UI and Axios API calls deployed on Netlify, and a Django backend deployed on Heroku.
+A full-stack Django/React web application that keeps track of when food in your fridge is best by.
+Utilizes a React frontend with Material UI and Axios API calls deployed on Netlify, and a Django backend deployed on Heroku that interacts with a PostgreSQL database through the Django REST Framework.
 Built by [Joe Gilberto](https://joekgilberto.com/).

 ## Deployment
 Find the app deployed on Netlify, here: [https://date-and-thyme.netlify.app/](https://date-and-thyme.netlify.app/)